dewdgi/wheel-hid-emulator/logics.md

 ### FFB Gain
 - **Range:** 0.1 – 4.0 (configurable via `[ffb] gain`)
-- **Default:** 0.1 to keep stock feel gentle; raise if your wheel can handle stronger torque
+- **Default:** 0.3 to match the new balanced baseline; raise if your wheel can handle stronger torque

 ### Mouse Scaling
 - **Formula:** `delta * sensitivity * 20.0f`